dasbuilder/domain-tool/README.md

 * Prints out SSL information for a site
 * Needs the following environment variables set
-    - 'CDNCHECK' (a specific URL to check for uptime)
+    - 'CDNCHECK' (a specific URL to check for uptime, e.g. domain.com/uptimecheck).
+This should return a specific ID (which I call site) and an IP address or hostname, depending on your settings.
     - 'SITE' (A header used to determine a site's name)
     - 'CID' (A header used to determin a site's server)